EricGeisler/WrongfulConvictions/README.md

    -this section imports the necessary pacakages and reads the above data as a csv

-   -notes:

-         -have to change the file pathway
+   -note: have to change the file pathway

 2) Data Cleaning and Engineering